-Gaynor, born as Francesca Marlene de Czanyi von Gerber in Chicago, Illinois, had a deep-rooted affinity for music and began her entertainment career at an early age.
-A career that spanned an incredible eight decades and included performances in film, television, and theater.
+Gaynor, born Francesca Marlene de Czanyi von Gerber in Chicago, Illinois, had a deep-rooted affinity for music and began her entertainment career at an early age.
+Her career spanned an incredible eight decades and included performances in film, television, and theater.

 Securing the role of Nellie Forbush was a defining point in Gaynor’s career, and she acknowledged Frank Sinatra for his role in helping her land the part.
 During the filming of “The Joker Is Wild” with Sinatra, Gaynor had a one-day chance to audition for lyricist Oscar Hammerstein II.
 Sinatra, recognizing the significance of the audition, rearranged their shooting schedule to accommodate her.